George Alencherry

-Early life
+Early life and career

-Alencherry was born on 19 April 1945 as the sixth child of Mary and Philipose Alencherry in Thuruthy in the Syro-Malabar Catholic Archeparchy of Changanassery.
+George Alencherry was born on 19 April 1945, the sixth of ten children born to Mary and Philipose Alencherry, in Thuruthy.
 Geevarghese is his baptismal name.
-Alencherry had his primary schooling at St Mary's School (Thuruthy) and secondary education at St Berchman's High School (Changanacherry).
-He began his priestly formation in 1961 at the archdiocesan minor seminary at Parel, Changanacherry.
-While he pursued his studies in the minor seminary, he obtained his BA in economics with the second rank from St. Berchmans College Changanacherry.
-After minor seminary studies he was sent to St Joseph's Pontifical Seminary (Aluva), where he completed his philosophical and theological studies.
+Alencherry attended primary school at St Mary's School in Thuruthy and then St. Berchman's High School in Changanacherry.
+In 1961 he entered the archdiocesan minor seminary at Parel, Changanacherry.
+While he studied there, he obtained his bachelor's degree in economics from St. Berchmans College in Changanacherry.
+He completed his philosophy and theology studies at St. Joseph's Pontifical Seminary in Aluva.

-On 18 December 1972, Antony Padiyara, the then archbishop of Chanagancherry, ordained him a priest at St. Mary's Church (Thuruthy) for the archdiocese of Changanacherry.
-Later he continued his higher studies at the Pontifical Institute of Theology and Philosophy from where he obtained his master's degree in the first rank.
-While Alencherry was pursuing higher studies at Aluva he served also as vicar of the filial church at Periyarmugham in the Syro-Malabar Catholic Major Archeparchy of Ernakulam-Angamaly.
-After completion of studies at Aluva, Alencherry was appointed as assistant vicar at the cathedral church of Changanacherry and Director of the Archdiocesan Faith Formation department.
+On 18 December 1972, Antony Padiyara, archbishop of Chanagancherry, ordained him a priest at St. Mary's Church in Thuruthy for the archdiocese of Changanacherry.
+He continued his studies at the Pontifical Institute of Theology and Philosophy, earning a master's degree in the first rank.
+While Alencherry was studying in Aluva, he served as vicar of the filial church at Periyarmugham in the Archeparchy of Ernakulam-Angamaly.
+After completing his studies at Aluva, Alencherry was appointed assistant vicar at the cathedral church of Changanacherry and Director of the Archdiocesan Faith Formation department.
 Thereafter he served three years as secretary of the Commission for Catechism of the Kerala Catholic Bishops' Council (KCBC).
-After his tenure at KCBC he was sent to Paris for higher studies.
-There he pursued his studies at Sorbonne University France and the Catholic Institute from where he obtained his doctorate in biblical theology.
-On returning to India in 1986, Alencherry was appointed director of the pastoral Oriental Centre (POC) at Palarivattom and deputy secretary of KCBC.
-He served the church in Kerala in that capacity until 1993.
-Simultaneously he had served also as a professor at St Thomas Apostolic Seminary (Vadavathoor).
-He continued to teach at Vadavathoor until 1997.
-From 1994 to 1996 he was the protosyncellus of the metropolitan of Changanacherry.
+He then studied in Paris at Sorbonne University and the Catholic Institute, where he obtained a doctorate in biblical theology.
+Returning to India in 1986, Alencherry was appointed director of the Pastoral Oriental Centre (POC) at Palarivattom and deputy secretary of KCBC, serving until 1993.
+During these years he was also a professor at St. Thomas Apostolic Seminary in Vadavathoor, where he continued until 1997.
+From 1994 to 1996 he was the protosyncellus, roughly the equivalent of vicar general in the Latin church, of the archeparchy of Changanacherry.

 Ecclesial service

 Bishop of Thuckalay

 Pope John Paul II erected the Diocese of Thuckalay by the papal bull Apud Indorum on 11 November 1996.
-It was formed by separating the territory of the Archdiocese of Changanassery that extended over to the state of Tamil Nadu.
-Alencherry, who was Vicar General of the Archdiocese of Changanacherry, was appointed the first bishop of the new eparchy.
+It was formed by separating the territory of the Archdiocese of Changanassery that included parts of the state of Tamil Nadu.
+Alencherry was appointed bishop of the new eparchy.
 The establishment of the diocese and Alencherry's appointment were promulgated on 18 December 1996.
-Alencherry was consecrated bishop on 2 February 1997 by Joseph Powathil, Metropolitan Archbishop of Changanassery, with Mathew Vattackuzhy, Bishop of Kanjirappally, and Lawrence Aprem, Bishop of Marthandam, as co-consecrants.
+Alencherry was consecrated a bishop on 2 February 1997 by Joseph Powathil, Metropolitan Archbishop of Changanassery, with Mathew Vattackuzhy, Bishop of Kanjirappally, and Lawrence Aprem, Bishop of Marthandam, as co-consecrators.
 He was installed as bishop on the same day by Varkey Vithayathil, Major Archbishop of the Syro-Malabar Church.